 McIntyre: The quality of the movement, how well it’s made, and the attractiveness of the mechanism itself.
 Generally I look for a nice dial and a nice case, but on American watches, you can often find a case for the watch, so it’s not as critical to have the best grade case.
-Some of my friends only will collect something if they have really strong evidence that the case and the dial and the movement have always been together since the watch was first made, so that restricts their collecting quite a bit.
+Some of my friends will only collect something if they have really strong evidence that the case and the dial and the movement have always been together since the watch was first made, so that restricts their collecting quite a bit.
 But they’ll pay a lot more money for a watch if you can prove that to them.

 That’s another aspect of collecting.
 It’s called originality.
 I often collect authentic examples but not necessarily original examples, where some other people only collect original examples.
-People who collect all-original watches spend hours painstakingly looking at the cases on the inside to see if there’re any extra scratches where somebody might have taken something apart at one point in time and just examine them microscopically to determine whether or not they’re original.
+People who collect all-original watches spend hours painstakingly looking at the cases on the inside to see if there are any extra scratches where somebody might have taken something apart at one point in time and just examine them microscopically to determine whether or not they’re original.

 Sometimes you know it’s original just because of the provenance.
 If you bought it from the great-great-granddaughter of a U.S. senator that bought it originally in 1863, I’m reasonably sure that since that’s been sitting in the family vault for the last 85 years, it’s original.